smyanj/bookbot/README.md

+Implimented a python program which allows a book passed in as a txt file to be displayed in many ways.
+This includes displaying the amount of times specific characters appear, a personalized report on if the book fits the users preferences, and various other features.

 Bookbot is my first project as part of boot.dev series

 <img width="1175" alt="Screenshot 2023-08-20 at 4 56 24 PM" src="https://github.com/smyanj/bookbot/assets/95009071/304f95d5-48fd-48e7-b220-e6ae83f48db9">